Home » How to Future-Proof Your Volunteer Program in 10 Steps

 Disaster and economic hardship can leave organizations vulnerable and scrambling to recover, not to mention the barrage of paperwork that’s likely to ensue.

 One of the best ways to mitigate financial strain is to get your program’s finances in order.
 While program finances might not be in your wheelhouse, there are items and data you can gather to help financial personnel.

 Plan for Recovery

 Even with mitigation strategies in place, disasters can result in unpredictable outcomes.
 You can still reduce irreparable damage to your program by planning for recovery.
 We created this recovery guide to help volunteer programs prepare for recovery from COVID-19.
 These recommendations can also direct your recovery plan for other economic hardships.

 Many programs adapted to a shifting volunteer landscape by creating virtual volunteering opportunities.
 You may have discovered that many of your volunteers enjoyed the flexibility of helping from home.
 And we’re predicting that virtual volunteerism will endure in the future.
 After all, the new year is your chance to reimagine the future of your volunteer program.

 You may have already developed a framework for your virtual volunteer program, making it a sustainable addition to your in-person volunteer opportunities.
 If you haven’t embraced virtual volunteerism yet, it’s never too late to add dimension and flexibility to your programming!

-Consider these recommendations for creating a virtual volunteer program that sustains for years to come.
+Consider these recommendations for creating a virtual volunteer program that is sustainable for years to come.

 Assess Your Community’s Needs